11 Privacy Policy Mistakes to Avoid on Your Website in 2025

 • The types of personal data you collect

-• Where you get people’s data from, if it wasn’t from them
+• Where do you get people’s data from, if it wasn’t from them

-• Why you have people’s information and what you’re doing with it
+• Why do you have people’s information, and what are you doing with it

 Certain websites also gather sensitive information, such as bank records, biodata, or information belonging to children.
 If a company collects such data, it must be disclosed in its privacy policy.